Skip to content

 }

-:active-view-transition-type(same):active-view-transition-type(old) main {
+:active-view-transition-type(same):active-view-transition-type(new) main {

 }